 2) To feel the journey and its rush

-Hiking in the nature is the best way to live the rush for a long period, all while experiencing the serenity around us.
+Hiking in nature is the best way to live the rush for a long period, all while experiencing the serenity around us.
 You should hear a few experienced trekkers who will be able to tell you the calmness they feel as they keep pushing themselves uphill into Nature’s arms.

 3) To bid farewell to stress